siphesihlemagazi/ruby-events-app/README.md

 # Ruby on rails Events app v1

-Hello, this is my ruby on rails Events app.
+Hello, this is my ruby on rails Events app (built during interview period).

 ## What does it do?
 This app gives you the latest events happening around town, posted by other users.